 Understanding each individual’s needs is an essential part of the therapeutic process.
 Making links between early life experiences and adult coping strategies can lead to greater insight and change, if change is needed.

-In my role as Co-Director Business Lead at the Brighton Therapy Centre I am focused on developing the Centre’s commitment to clinical excellence and making its services widely accessible and sustainable.
+As CEO of the Brighton Therapy Centre I am focused on developing the Centre’s commitment to clinical excellence and making its services widely accessible and sustainable.

 Read More About Me

 To me, accessible means affordable to all sections of our community, but it also means making our therapies welcoming and relatable.
 I believe that talking about therapy in a language that is easy to understand helps it become more democratic and collaborative.

 I am a BACP accredited therapist with a PGDip and MSc from the University of Brighton.
 Currently I am undertaking a Diploma in Supervision from the Institute of Group Analysis.